 - Image Song: "Saikyou Ore-sama Ride!".note

-- Love at First Sight: To Emi.
+- Love at First Sight: For Emi.
 It's unrequited.

 - Malaproper: Is constantly mangling phrases.

-- Paper-Thin Disguise: During Nationals.
+- Paper-Thin Disguise: During the first Nationals.
 He fools pretty much no one.

 - Yank the Dog's Chain: No matter how many times he faces them, even after a deck change and resolve boost, he can't defeat Airman...er, Tetsu.
 Or Kai, for that matter.